European industry at the Spaceport

 One of the tangible signs of Europe at the Spaceport is the presence and active participation of European industry.

 Companies with a permanent presence at the Spaceport fall into the following groups.

 This group includes ESA, CNES and Arianespace as an observer, plus the following companies:

-- EADS Space Transportation - responsible for the Booster Storage Building as well as booster integration and operation at the Booster Preparation Building; in 2005 EADS will also become responsible for Ariane-5 launcher integration
+- Airbus Safran Launchers - responsible for the Booster Storage Building as well as booster integration and operation at the Booster Preparation Building; also responsible for Ariane-5 launcher integration;

 UEBS - Union of Industries at the Launch Base